aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-MySql-Integration.md

 #### Configure connection string

-Change connection string to your MySql connection in ***.Web.Mvc/appsettings.json**.
+Change connection string to your MySQL connection in ***.Web.Mvc/appsettings.json**.
 For example:

 ```js
 {